craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 I think some people feel like you have to choose between being a slave to a system like this vs. trying to "just be."
 I think that's a false choice, and that when it's properly balanced, the system is what helps me to "just be" and trust that I'm not forgetting something vs. getting lost in anxiety and frustration.

-I could be fooling myself and wasting a bunch of time, but it doesn’t feel that way.
+I could be fooling myself and wasting a bunch of time and energy, but it doesn’t feel that way.
 Your mileage may vary, but hopefully something I do can be remixed or swiped to benefit you.

 <h2 id=mysystem>My System</h2>